amd/ZenDNN-pytorch/BUILD_SOURCE.md

 $ cd ZenDNN-pytorch
 ```

-The repo defaults to the main development branch which doesnt has ZenDNN support.
+The repo defaults to the main development branch which doesn't have ZenDNN support.
 You need to check out a release branch to build, e.g. `release/1.12_zendnn_rel` or `release/1.13_zendnn_rel` etc.
 ```
 $ git checkout branch_name  # release/1.12_zendnn_rel, release/1.13_zendnn_rel, etc.
 ```